Reinga Bloxham: Southern Steel

 In October 2016, ahead of the 2017 season, Southern Steel appointed Te Huia, now Bloxham, as their new head coach.
 She subsequently guided Steel to an unbeaten season with 21 wins and zero defeats.
 Steel finished the season as minor premiers and winners of both the 2017 ANZ Premiership and the 2017 Netball New Zealand Super Club.
 In 2018, Bloxham guided Steel to a second ANZ Premiership title.

 New Zealand

 In 2022, Bloxham has worked with New Zealand as head coach of the New Zealand A team and as assistant coach of the senior team.

+Cardiff Dragons

+In 2024, Bloxham was appointed as head coach of the Cardiff Dragons.